 Also Read: Choosing the Best Bike Engine Oil in India

 The 300 NK from CFMoto competes against the likes of the KTM 390 Duke, BMW G 310 R and the Honda CB 300 R. In terms of styling the 300 NK is spot on with its naked look, sharp design, sculpted fuel tank and aggressive front headlight.
 The bike comes with alloys and a unique underbody exhaust.

 In fact, it looks a lot like the KTM Duke series of bikes.
 This is because the same design firm that gave us the Duke 390 also designed the 300 NK.

 The CFMoto 300 NK is priced at Rs.2.3 lakh, can attain a top speed of 175 km/h and its 0-100 km/h time is 7.8 seconds.

-We hope you enjoyed this list of the fastest bikes in the world and in India, and that it gave you a fair idea of what a superbike is capable of when they reach their absolute limit.
+We hope you enjoyed this list of the fastest bikes in the world and in India, and that it gave you a fair idea of what a world number one bike is capable of when they reach their absolute limit.
 If you found this article informative, make sure to check out other interesting reads on the Carorbis Blog and also read how to remove scratches from bike.